- Tapeworms are an intestinal parasite found in cats.

 You may read about apple cider vinegar for ridding the environment of fleas.
 The only way vinegar is effective is by drowning the fleas—which is not realistic for your home.
-Instead, natural products, such as diatomaceous earth and finely ground boric acid, are non-toxic and effective against all flea life stages.
+Instead, you can try treating the environment with natural products, such as diatomaceous earth and finely ground boric acid, which are non-toxic and effective against all flea life stages.
+(Products like diatomaceous earth are for treating the environment ONLY.)
 However, severe infestations may require fumigation or stronger forms of treatment.

 Prevention of Tapeworms in Cats